Skip to main content

 Naming him Heathcliff, Cathy immediately takes a shine to the boy with Mr Earnshsw telling her she can treat him like her pet.

-A close bond is forged as Cathy tries to teach Heathclff how to read and with him taking a brutal beating from an inebriated Mr Earnshaw after they missing her dad's birthday supper.
+A close bond is forged as Cathy tries to teach Heathclff how to read and with him taking a brutal beating from an inebriated Mr Earnshaw after they miss her dad's birthday supper.

 Heathcliff later tells her he took the blame to avoid her taking the beating.